Sound Identification of Terrestrial Mammals of Britain & Ireland

 - Covers 42 species of terrestrial mammal in Britain, Ireland, the Isle of Man and the Channel Islands.

-- Packed with almost 300 figures and spectrograms.
+- Packed with over 300 figures and spectrograms.

 - Access to a downloadable sound library of more than 250 recordings.

 - There are bird sound guides aplenty, but mammals have long been poorly represented.
 This excellent and detailed publication plugs that gap.